Caltech-NRAO Stripe 82 Survey (CNSS). III: The First Radio-discovered Tidal Disruption Event, CNSS J0019+00: Host Galaxy, SDSS J0019+00

 \section{Host Galaxy, SDSS J0019+00}

 The three-color image cutout of host galaxy of CNSS J10019+00 is shown in the left panel of Figure~\ref{fig:host}.
 SDSS J0019+00 is a S0 galaxy \citep{huertas-company2011}, lacking any evidence of large-scale spiral arms, having a bright nucleus reminiscent of Seyfert 2 galaxies.
 The yellow/red appearance of the galaxy in the three-color image indicates that there is no substantial ongoing star formation.
 A barred spiral structure, having a angular scale of 5$\arcsec$--10$\arcsec$\,(diameter), is seen in the three-color image.
 There may be a fainter disk/shell-like feature extending beyond this spiral structure, possibly indicative of a past merger, although this will have to be verified through a more substantive analysis.
-The SDSS light curve between 2002 and 2008 shows small amplitude optical variability (about 0.5 mag in u and r bands), indicating low-level (optical) AGN activity.
-Absence of radio detection of SDSS J0019+00 in the first three epochs of the CNSS, as well as any archival radio data, suggests the absence of a persistent radio jet associated with the central super-massive black hole.
+WISE colors, $W2-W3\simeq2.8$ and $W1-W2\simeq0$, are consistent with spirals/LIRGs \citep{wright2010}.
+The SDSS light curve between 2002 and 2008 shows small amplitude optical variability (about 0.5 mag in \textit{u} and \textit{r} bands), indicating low-level (optical) AGN activity.
+Absence of radio detection of SDSS J0019+00 in the first three epochs of the CNSS, as well as any archival radio data, suggests the absence of a persistent radio jet associated with the central SMBH.

-The stellar velocity dispersion from SDSS spectroscopy is $\sigma\simeq70$ km/s \citep[e.g.][]{nair2010}, and using this in the $M_{\text{BH}}$--$\sigma$ relationship \citep{mcconnell_ma2013} we can estimate the black hole mass to be $M_{\text{BH}}\simeq 10^6 \text{M}_\sun$.
-Based on the 4000$\AA$ break strength and the Balmer absorption-line index $H\delta_A$, \cite{kauffmann2003} estimate the mean stellar age of SDSS J0019+00 to be about 1.5 Gyr.
-The specific SFR is about $5\times10^{-11}$ per year \citep[e.g.][]{chang2015,vanDriel2016}.
+The stellar velocity dispersion from SDSS spectroscopy is $\sigma\simeq70$ km\,s$^{-1}$ \citep[e.g.][]{nair2010}, and using this in the $M_{\text{BH}}$--$\sigma$ relationship \citep{mcconnell_ma2013} we can estimate the black hole mass\footnote{We note that the measured value of 70 km\,s$^{-1}$ is below the resolution limit of the SDSS spectrograph, and this estimate should be treated as very approximate or a rough upper limit on the black hole mass.} to be $M_{\text{BH}}\simeq 10^6 \text{M}_\sun$.
+Based on the 4000$\text{\normalfont\AA}$ break strength and the Balmer absorption-line index $H\delta_A$, \cite{kauffmann2003} estimate the mean stellar age of SDSS J0019+00 to be about 1.5 Gyr.
+The specific star formation rate (sSFR) is about $5\times10^{-11}$ per year \citep[e.g.][]{chang2015,vanDriel2016}.
 These findings confirm that SDSS J0019+00 consists primarily of old stars, and lacks significant ongoing star formation.